EchoesHastur/EchoesHastur.github.io/_posts/2019-03-29-Install-TensorFlow-GPU-by-Anaconda(conda install tensorflow-gpu).md

 # Install TensorFlow-GPU by Anaconda (conda install tensorflow-gpu)

-It might be the simplest way to install Tensorflow or Tensorflow-GPU by conda install in the conda environment
+It might be the simplest way to install Tensorflow or Tensorflow-GPU by conda install in the conda environment1
 --

 Nowadays, there are many tutorials that instruct how to install tensorflow or tensorflow-gpu.
 However, some people may feel it too complex just like me, because in those ways, you should download and install [NVIDIA drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us), and then download and install [CUDA](https://developer.nvidia.com/cuda-downloads) (users need to pay attention to the version), afterwards you may sign an agreement and download cuDNN in [NVIDIA Developer](https://developer.nvidia.com/cudnn).
 Next, install python, and pip install tensorflow-gpu and so on.
 It's not esay for developer to do these, let alone it might causes some other error such as **version not match**, or **conflict between other python libraries** and so on.
 Moreover, if you want to [install tensorflow by compilation](https://www.tensorflow.org/install/gpu), it may take much more time.